xAsmodeus/Weather-Image-Classification/README.md

 ## 🔍 Overview

 This program uses Python and the Tensorflow / Keras modules to classify Weather Images from a Kaggle dataset.

 ---

+## 🧪 Tests

+- Run and tested on Google Colab

+---